 Finally, we can check the version of CUDA by running the cell below.

 Quite often Google Colab can be your default choice for Python and Deep Learning projects.
+In addition, we are also using it to create our Python scripts.
 If this is the case, PyTorch is already installed.
 So, you can just use it with

-If you have made it to the end, congratulations.
-Now we have installed PyTorch successfully, so let’s get our hands dirty with the PyTorch basics.
+Now that we have installed PyTorch successfully, let’s get our hands dirty with the PyTorch basics.
 In the next post, we will start a brief introduction into PyTorch along with the explanations what tensors in PyTorch are.